Homological perturbation theory for nonperturbative integrals: So, can we compute nonperturbative path integrals?

 When $\Ggg$ is replaced by the Lie algebra $\Omega^{0}(M) \otimes \mathfrak g$ (thought of as an infinitesimal group), the result of these derived operations is reasonably well-known.
 The answer is that

 where the numbers in brackets denote shifts in homological grading, and the symmetric algebra construction is interpreted in the graded sense.
 In writing this, we have made specific choices of the type described in Remark~\ref{choices}: we used the orientation on $M$ to identify $\bigl(\Omega^{k}(M)\bigr)^{*} = \Omega^{3-k}(M)$ and a choice of Killing form on $\mathfrak g$ to identity $\mathfrak g^{*} = \mathfrak g$.
-More generally, one could reasonable replace the de Rham complex by some other model of chains.
 The differential $\partial_{\cl}$ combines a ``de Rham'' part and a ``Chevalley--Eilenberg'' part.
 A more natural origin of this infinite-dimensional derived space is described in \cite{MR1432574}.